Wednesday, July 21, 2021

 Dungeon crawls using the LA game are not progressive as are class- and level-based ones.
 I have written several such scenarios, and those that have play-tested the adventures were well entertained.
 The key is differering challenges, not progressively more difficult to kill monsters.
 [11]

 After a detour into a more rules-heavy system that tried to spec everything out similar to what 3e does in "Dangerous Journeys", he designed his "Lejendary Adventures" system, which he describes as a rules-light "skill-bundle" based system, without pre-defined character classes or levels, classes instead approximated by "bundles" of skills.
-In his estimate, the characters in that system started out about as strong as a level four character in OD&D, but would not increase as much in power later as in a level-based system, and he felt such a system allowed more natrually to develop the character you wanted, than a more archetype oriented class system, that quickly got overly complex by having to introduce ever more new character classes.
+In his estimate, the characters in that system started out about as strong as a level four character in OD&D, but would not increase as much in power later as in a level-based system, and he felt such a system allowed more naturally to develop the character you wanted, than a more archetype oriented class system, that quickly got overly complex by having to introduce ever more new character classes.

-To me, all this sounds pretty similar to the chaosium system, the best, most elegant, logical and lightweight sytem I know, for these very reasons, but of course then somewhat limited in superhuman heroic fantasy that comes with high level D&D play.
+To me, all this sounds pretty similar to the Chaosium system, the best, most elegant, logical and lightweight sytem I know, for these very reasons, but of course then somewhat limited in superhuman heroic fantasy that comes with high level D&D play.

 Gary's Creative Process